-3 Enterprise Business Intelligence Trends That Can Benefit Your Business
+3 Enterprise Business Intelligence Trends That Can Benefit Your Business Social intelligence?
+Smart analytics?
+Threat intelligence?
+It's time you learned about these new tools.

 When it comes to changes in the business-intelligence (BI) technology market, old giants of the enterprise software industry like SAP and Oracle aren't leading the charge as you might expect.
 Instead, younger companies are the ones to watch when it comes to the most exciting business-intelligence software products that we're seeing hit the market today.